vbatts/docker/docs/sources/reference/api/docker_remote_api.rst

   **New!** You can now use the force paramter to force delete a container, even if it is currently running

-.. http:post:: /images/squash

-  **New!** New requiest to create images that combine multiple layers in existing images

 v1.9
 ****